hertzmann/hertzmann.github.io/_posts/2023-07-31-occluding-contours-part-1.md

 (In this post, I am being very casual with definitions and terminology.
 You can see [our tutorial paper for a detailed and precise definitions](https://arxiv.org/abs/1810.01175).)

-**For smooth surfaces,** i.e., surfaces with continous normals, the occluding contours are still the places where the surface folds over itself in image space.
-This happens at any _visible_ surface point where _the tangent plane contains the view vector_.
+**For smooth surfaces,** i.e., surfaces with continous normals, the occluding contours are all _visible_ surface points where _the tangent plane contains the view vector_.
 For example:

 <center>
 <figure>